sami-chaaban/alphascreen/README.md

 alphascreen --show_top threshold [options]
 ```

 Generate summary files for the runs so far.
 For example, ```alphascreen --show_top 0.8``` will rank predictions by interaction-site PAEs to choose the highest rank, then lists those predictions, ranking by the interaction-site PAE.
 Only those with scaled PAEs higher than 0.8 are shown.
 See the ```--rankby``` option below for more information on the scaled PAE.
 To output all predictions, pass ```--show_top 0```.
-A table is output (.xlsx and .csv), which can be used as input for a subsequent run of alphascreen if you need to test dimerization or use different alphafold executable on the top hits.
+A table is output (.xlsx and .csv), and the .xlsx can be used as input for a subsequent run of alphascreen if you need to test dimerization or use different alphafold executable on the top hits.

 ```
 alphascreen --write_table [options]